cedrickperron/Gammapy/README.md

 I cannot provide the runlist data for any of these sources, thus the code cannot be run.

 ### FOR VERITAS MEMBERS
  `runlist_investigated.csv` contains all the runlist data investigated for the different sources.
 Typically, I pick the most luminous runlist for each of the sources.
-Also, I produced a code to generate the background fit files; it is available on the VERITAS wiki.
+Also, I produced a code to generate the background fit files and it is available on the VERITAS wiki.